erSubhashThapa/100daysofcode/r1-log.md

   ## USDA Food Composition Databases API

-  For those who aren't familiar with food tracking, the nutrient values on the database *are not the same* as what you would see on the nutritional labels since the labels use a lot of percentages and the database uses value like 2mg, 300UI, etc.
+  For those who aren't familiar with food tracking, the nutrient values on the **USDA database** *are not the same* as what you would see on the **nutritional labels** since the labels use a lot of percentages and the database uses value like 2mg, 300UI, etc.

   I track my food intake on myfitnesspal.com.
 I often use the USDA database to get my nutrient values, but I have to do a lot of annoying math to convert the database values to percentages to enter into myfitnesspal.
 This app will take care of that math and do it for you.